biocypher/biochatter-paper/manuscript.md

 The benchmarking framework implements a matrix of component combinations using the parameterisation feature of Pytest [@pytest].
 This allows the automated evaluation of all possible combinations of components, such as LLMs, prompts, and datasets.
+As a default, we run each test five times to account for the stochastic nature of LLMs.
+We generally set the temperature to the lowest value possible for each model to decrease fluctuation.
 The results are stored in a database and displayed on the website for easy comparison.
 The benchmark is updated upon the release of new models and extensions to the datasets.
 The individual dimensions of the matrix are: